 Wrapping up National Hot Dog Month, the chili dog brings the heat.
-Add onions, cheese or chili sauce for more variety.
+Add onions, cheese, or chili sauce for more variety.
 With a hot dog, the condiments are endless.

 Also known as a coney dog or chili con carne, the first person to make a chili dog probably tried it around the turn of the 20th century.
-Even then it was probably a meat and tomato sauce, not the full-on firehouse chili we know today.
+Even then it was likely a meat and tomato sauce, not the full-on firehouse chili we know today.

-HOW TO OBSERVE
+HOW TO OBSERVE #NationalChiliDogDay

 We were unable to identify the origin of National Chili Dog Day.